Will you be open all year long?

 How does the weather affect your cooking?

 Yes we do — until 2:00 or the kegs blow!
 If you’re 21 or older, can handle a wall-to-wall crowd & are willing to be responsibly Nasty and Inebriated, this is the special for you!
-We gather up a few kegs of Pabst and open up at 10:00 am to serve our delicious breakfast sandwiches with homemade grits.
+We gather up a few kegs of Pabst and open up at 10:00 am to serve our delicious breakfast sandwiches until they are gone.
 We don’t have many strict rules around The Smoke Pit; however, you must buy food if you want to drink for $0.01 — even if you’re sharing a pitcher among friends or keeping it to yourself.